wp-plugins/double-opt-in-for-download/readme.txt

 2. French - fr_FR
 3. German - de_DE

-French is coming shortly.
 Post a comment on our Facebook page if you would like to see this plugin translated to your language.

 == Screenshots ==